Sebanisu/OpenVIII_CPP_WIP/docs/_sources/getting_started.md.txt

 cmake -G "Ninja Multi-Config" -B build -DDOCS:STRING=YES
 ```

 You might need to clear out the `docs` directory before building.
 As it won't overwrite some files if unless it detects a change.
 Documentation is checked in,
 so it shows on GitHub pages. `.nojekyl` is required to work on GitHub pages, and cmake will generate it.

-### Run Ninja
+### Run ninja

 __To build debug__